kentishh/pi-bound/README.md

 This script supports IPv4 as well as IPv6, you will be prompted during the script for your required configuration.

+## What if I already have PiHole installed?

+You will be prompted during the script to either install PiHole and Unbound (option 1), or to just install Unbound along with required configuration (option 2).

 ## How to run

 Run the following command on your Pi to download the script: